High Performance Switches Integral to Green Energy Applications

 Depending on their type and other specifications, charging systems for electric vehicles rely on one of more than a half-dozen switches.
 Tact switches are used for menu navigation.
 Anti-vandal switches like C&K’s ATP19 and ATP22 pushbutton switches smoothly handle start and stop cycles on E.V. charging units.
 Both include an industry-standard ring illumination which can indicate “ready,” “in operation,” or “fault” statuses.

 Snap acting switches used on charging handle interlocks will shut down power when the operator is removing the charging gun from the car.
-Subminiature switches such as C&K’s LCS, ZMA and ZMS lines are a perfect fit this application and can help safeguard against dangerous arcing as the charger is removed.
+Subminiature switches such as C&K’s LCS, ZMA and ZMS lines are a perfect fit in this application and can help safeguard against dangerous arcing as the charger is removed.
 All three models are rated for long life and high electrical capacity, meaning they’ll stand up to daily use without a problem.
 As with all of its automotive-related switches, C&K distinguishes this trio with its ongoing commitment to quality.
-Each is manufactured at the company’s IATF 16949:2016 certified location in Dole, France.
+Many of the C&K switches are manufactured at the company’s IATF 16949:2016 certified location in Dole, France.
 Maintaining this certification ensure customer satisfaction, reduced costs, and consistent quality.

 C&K: Industry leader